Home » Disorderly Conduct

-Disorderly conduct criminalizes actions such as: saying offensive things in order to cause a violent reaction, protesting at funerals, rioting, and falsely reporting a fire.
-From a policy perspective, these actions are believed to unreasonably disturb the peace of the community.
-Disorderly conduct laws are subjective in their wording and how they are applied in real world situations.
+Disorderly conduct criminalizes actions such as saying offensive things to cause a violent reaction, protesting at funerals, rioting, and falsely reporting a fire.
+From a policy perspective, these actions unreasonably disturb the community’s peace.
+In addition, disorderly conduct laws are subjective in their wording and application to real-world situations.

-One may believe that Washington’s state law against disorderly conduct infringe on their federal constitutional rights to free speech under the First Amendment.
-Generally, these challenges have not been successful when argued.
+One may believe that Washington’s state law against disorderly conduct infringes on their federal constitutional rights to free speech under the First Amendment.
+Generally, these challenges have yet to be successful when argued.

-In the State of Washington, disorderly conduct can occur in a number of different ways.
-Although there may be other forms of disorderly conduct, below are the ways disorderly conduct normally occurs.
+In the State of Washington, disorderly conduct can occur in several ways.
+Although there may be other forms of disorderly conduct, the ways disorderly conduct typically occurs are below.

-- Intentionally disrupts any lawful assembly or meeting of persons without lawful authority.
+Deliberately disrupts any lawful assembly or meeting of persons without legal authority.

-- Falsely report an emergency knowing that the report is likely to result in an evacuation or cause public inconvenience or alarm.
+Falsely report an emergency knowing that the report will likely cause an evacuation or public inconvenience or alarm.

 Fail to disperse when ordered to do so by law enforcement or another public official.